DanielJ0131/RPSG-Game/README.md

 2. dot -V (to check what version, optional!)

 **Step: 3**
-After virtuel enviroment is opened and graphviz is installed open up rpsg map is necessary in Examination2.
+After the virtual environment is opened and graphviz is installed open up rpsg map is necessary in Examination2.
 1. cd Examination2 (if not already opened)
 2. cd src
 3. cd rpsg